 Environmental justice is at the core of who we are for a very simple reason: communities of color and lower incomes are disproportionately affected by pollution.
 We aim to protect everyone’s right to breathe clean, healthy air.
 Birmingham was built in the late 1800s on the strength of the iron and steel industry.
 Nearly 150 years after its founding, The Magic City has a new identity as a growing hub for finance, education and healthcare.
 The Clean Air Act of 1970 and other regulations prevent and reduce pollution from manufacturing plants, chemical factories, and other major facilities.
 However, the fact of the matter is that these operations still pose risks to our health and threaten the vibrancy of our communities still today.

-Our work on ongoing air pollution in the Northern Birmingham communities involves neighborhoods that were subject to Birmingham’s 1926 unconstitutional racial zoning laws.
+Our work on ongoing air pollution in the North Birmingham neighborhoods of Fairmont, Harriman Park, Collegeville, and North Birmingham.
 These communities were unlawfully restricted to live among polluting industries due to unconstitutional, racially discriminatory zoning laws.
 Research also shows that zoned-for-blacks neighborhoods were located in or near industrial sites and are four times more likely than white neighborhoods to contain heavy industry.

 Whether you can volunteer in the community, collect petition signatures, or write a letter to the editor, we need your help!